 Most Structural Fire Science program-specific courses begin once per year in fall term; there are a few entry-level courses offered several times per year and non-program support courses can begin in a term other than fall or if students need to build skills related to the prerequisites.
-As a general rule, 100-level courses are recommended for first year, and 200-level recommended for second year.
-Exceptions can be made based on individual student education and experience.
+As a general rule, general education courses should be taken during year one and SFS specific courses in year two.
+Exceptions are based on individual student's education and experience.